ToastHQ/Reproduction-1985/README.md

 ## Contributing

 > [!NOTE]
 > It's recommended not to create your own independent "mod" but rather to contribute to the project directly.
-This means that if we were to implement large, game-changing features, we wouldn't have to worry about the impact on forks.
+This means that if we were to implement large, game-changing features, we wouldn't have to worry about the impact on mods.

 ### Branches
 There are two branches currently